damsgithub/musicmp3spb-3.py/README.md

 * Windows support (install latest python, then "python -m pip install BeautifulSoup4")
 * Automatically retry incomplete downloads
 * Automatically resume if re-run on same album
-* Create directory with "Artist - Album" name.
+* Creation of directory with "Artist - Album" name.
 * Multiple simultaneous downloads
 * Downloads all albums from an artist